 Can you do a modified keto diet while pregnant?

 Yes, by increasing your carbohydrate intake up to around 75 grams per day and eating more frequently.
 This should allow you to ingest the proper nutrition for healthy fetus development.
-Keto and pregnancy is still possible, you just won’t be in ketosis as long or as often.
+Keto and pregnancy are still possible, you just won’t be in ketosis as long or as often.

 Foods to avoid while pregnant